sshniro/zap-docs/source/includes/auth.md

 and use the [setAuthenticationMethod](#authenticationactionsetauthenticationmethod) to setup the authentication method and the configuration parameters.
 Finally use the users API to create the admin user.
 Refer the script in the right column on how to use the above APIs.

-## JSON Based Authentication

-The following example performs a script based authentication for the OWASP Juice Shop.

-### Register User

-Let's go ahead and get first test user registered and setup to test authentication.
-Browse to http://localhost:3000/#/register & register a new user.
-For the purpose of this tutorial, use the following information.

-Email input test@test.com
-Password input testtest
-Security Question
-Select Your eldest siblings middle name
-Input test

-### Login

-With the information you just registered with, browse to the login url http://localhost:3000/#/login.
-When you login the request will be added to the History in ZAP.
-Search for the POST that included the login information, you should find a POST request to http://localhost:3000/rest/user/login.
-Right click (or control click) that request in the history and in the context menu that prompted click, Right click (or control click) Flag as Context > Default Context : JSON-based Auth Login Request (if you only see the option for Form-based... that means your version of ZAP is out of date).
-The will bring up the Context Authentication editor settings.
-You will notice the post data with the authentication information as well as a couple parameters for selecting Username & Password.
-Go ahead and set the username and password parameters to the corresponding JSON attributes.

-Exit the context editor and go back to the request, you will notice in the response headers there is no set cookie.
-In the response body you will find the response data.

-The request that follows is GET http://localhost:3000/rest/user/whoami which you will notice has a header called Authorization which uses the token from the response body of the login request.
-In body if the response, you should see some info about your user.{"user":{"id":9,"email":"test@test.com"}}.
-If you visit that url directly, with your browser, the content of the page is {"user":{}} - the Authorization header is not added to request and there is not authenticated.

-This request is initiated as a client side AJAX request using a spec called JWT.
-Currently ZAP doesn't have a notion of the Authorization header for sessions so this is where ZAPs scripting engine will come into play!
-With ZAP's scripting engine, we can easily add to or augment it's functionality.